Fiducism

 The state fundamentally distorts the incentive structure of a society.

 The goal is not the reform of the state, but its gradual displacement by superior alternatives.
-Every time a need is satisfied by a trust network (Level 3) or a contractual, voluntary arrangement (Level 2), the state's coercive solution (Level 1) loses a piece of its legitimacy and necessity.
-The state is not abolished, it becomes obsolete.
+Every time a need is satisfied by a trust network (Level 3) or a contractual, voluntary arrangement (Level 2), the state coercive solution (Level 1) loses a piece of its legitimacy and necessity.
+The state is not abolished; it becomes obsolete.

 Chapter 6: The Cultural Anchoring – From Subsystem to Societal Norm

 Fiducism is not a utopian fiction.
-Its cultural anchoring does not start from scratch, but is already found in the vital niches and subsystems that already support the crumbling framework of late-etatist society.
-This chapter examines these living seeds and outlines the strategy to elevate their principles from the exception to the new societal norm.
+Its cultural anchoring does not start from zero, but is already found in the vital niches and subsystems that support the decayed framework of late-statist society today.
+This chapter examines these living germs and outlines the strategy to elevate their principles from the exception to the new societal normality.

 The Proof of Practice: Fiducist Subsystems in the Here and Now

 Before we design the future, we must understand the present.
-In various areas, systems have already been established that function according to strict fiducist principles – not out of theoretical conviction, but from pragmatic necessity and superior efficiency.
+In various areas, systems have already been established that function according to strict Fiducist principles – not out of theoretical conviction, but out of pragmatic necessity and superior efficiency.

-These subsystems are the living proof for the thesis of Fiducism.
-They work not despite the lack of state authority, but because of its absence.
+These subsystems are the living proof of Fiducism's thesis.
+They function not despite the absence of state authority, but because of its absence.
 They were forced to develop superior, lower-friction systems based on trust and commitment.

-Besides the obvious fiducist relationships (family, friendship), the following communities are:
+Besides the obvious Fiducist relationships (family, friendship), the following communities exist:

 The Village – Local Communities and Grassroots Initiatives